leptoquark1/sw-blurhash/README.md

 #### Integration mode (Storefront)

-This configuration is the essential part for installations the [Shopware Storefront](https://github.com/shopware/storefront) to render the frontend.
+This configuration is the essential part for installations of the [Shopware Storefront](https://github.com/shopware/storefront) to render the frontend.
 If you use the [Shopware PWA](https://www.vuestorefront.io/shopware) or another frontend solution, you can safely ignore this configuration.

 > <small>Are using a custom frontend solution?
 [Learn how to integrate Blurhash in your SPA](#custom-integrations)</small>

-#### Emulated
+#### Emulated - Event Lifecycle

-##### Event timeline
+1. While DOM is rendering
+   1. Detected all images that should be encoded
+   2. Images are distributed in two queues according to its relative emphasis: 'KeyVisual' & 'Subsequent'
+   3. The image `source-set` is 'lazy' and regular transparent placeholder is provided
+   4. For 'KeyVisuals', the `srcset` is provided to delegate browsers fetch of the correct image for it
+2. After DOM is interactive
+   1. Blurhash decoding for 'KeyVisuals' are processed
+   2. Timeout any Blurhash decoding for `200ms` to have a reference distinction for Decoding vs. Final image response.
+   3. Is the final image not loaded yet, the placeholder itself gets replaced by the decoded Blurhash Teaser Image
-1. Relevant images captured while the browser is rendering the DOM.
+3. Relevant images captured while the browser is rendering the DOM.
-2. Once it's interactive, the decoding starts for all images in the current viewport.
+4. Once it's interactive, the decoding starts for all images in the current viewport.
 All others images are postponed to be processed when the DOM is ready, so it won't disturb the UX.
-4. Images will have an invisible placeholder to fill out the space until the decoding is complete.
+5. Images will have an invisible placeholder to fill out the space until the decoding is complete.
-5. The image of the decoded Blurhash replace the invisible placeholder to teaser the final image.
+6. The image of the decoded Blurhash replace the invisible placeholder to teaser the final image.
-6. Finally, when the actual source image has been loaded, it takes place of decoded teaser.
+7. Finally, when the actual source image has been loaded, it takes place of decoded teaser.

+[comment]: <> (TODO Visualize Lifecycle as a Diagram)

 ### Inclusions / Exclusion